Nadish-Madadi/Purge-Bot/README.md

 # Purge-Bot
-A discord bot created using discord.py that can bulk-delete messages.
+A python bot created using discord.py that can bulk-delete messages.

 ## How to run the bot
 1. Upload all files into a replit